Ministry of Science and Technology (Thailand): Dissolution

 On 24 October 2018, the Thai cabinet approved the creation of the Ministry of Higher Education Science Research and Innovation.
 The new ministry will merge the Ministry of Science and Technology, the Office of the Higher Education Commission (OHEC), the National Research Council of Thailand, and the Thailand Research Fund.
-The current Minister of Science and Technology, Suvit Maesincee, will head the new ministry.
+The Minister of Science and Technology, Suvit Maesincee, will head the new ministry.
 Its mission will be "...to develop high technology, enhancing the efficiency of the R&D and support Thailand 4.0 policy, as well as human resource development."
 The government has allotted a 97 billion baht budget to the new ministry in its first year, FY2019.

 On 1 May 2019, the Royal Gazette published the Act of Ministries, Bureaus, and Departments Improvement (No. 19), 2562 BE, which is effective on 2 May 2019, resulting in the Ministry of Higher Education, Science, Research and Innovation establishment came up instead of the Ministry of Science and Technology that was dissolved.